 Entry to the gallery is free, but Kiera is grateful for any donations (or purchases).

 Stockyard Gully Reserve is home to several limestone caves that lead to an underground river system.
 The name derived from stockman who camped here travelling from Geraldton to Perth and used the gullies as a pen to hold their cattle in the 1950s.

 There’s a sign as you enter the cave about dangers – consider your options and note that you enter the cave at your own risk.

-A 4wd is required to reach the cave car-parks, and AWD/2WD vehicles are not appropriate due to height clearance needed for limestone rocks and soft sand driving.
+A 4wd is required to reach the cave car-parks, and AWD/2WD vehicles are not appropriate due to height clearance needed for limestone rocks and soft sand driving on unsealed roads.